Roy Isherwood

-Roy Edward Isherwood (born 24 January 1934) is a former English footballer who played as a right winger.
+Roy Edward Isherwood (24 January 1934 — February 2024) was an English footballer who played as a right winger.

 Career

-Isherwood signed for Blackburn Rovers in 1957 from non-league club Nelson.
+Isherwood signed for Blackburn Rovers in 1956 from non-league club Nelson.
 Blackburn gained promotion from the Second Division in Isherwood's first season at the club.
 Isherwood would go on to make 49 league appearances, scoring nine times, during his time at Blackburn.
 In 1962, Isherwood signed for Chelmsford City for £5,000 as part of a bid to gain election into the Football League.
 In 1963, Isherwood signed for Altrincham.